BartleyR/ubuntu-setup/README.md

 # Ubuntu 20.04 Workstation Setup

+## Introduction
+I use my GPU-enabled workstation to run data science, ML, and DL workflows using a large number of open-source packages/projects.
+This includes, but is not limited to, RAPIDS, PyTorch, TensorRT, TensorFlow, multiple visualization packages, and much of the PyData ecosystem.
+I primarily develop using Docker containers, so the minimalist approach to setup here reflects that.
+These instructions are manual.
+If you prefer something more automated, my colleague [Paul](https://github.com/trxcllnt) has a [repo that automates setup of a new Xubuntu install](https://github.com/trxcllnt/ubuntu-setup).

+## Setup Instructions
 1. Install [Ubuntu 20.04](https://ubuntu.com/download/desktop)

 2. Restart ([boot into recovery mode](https://wiki.ubuntu.com/RecoveryMode) if you’re having display issues)